AlexCristian/Naive_Bayes/README.md

                                     default
   -n [ --nbatch ] arg (=-1)         Number of genomes to load at one time in
-                                    memory, all at once by default
+                                    memory, all at once by default -p [ --p_posterior ] arg (=0)     Print posteriors for every classified read.
+                                    This flag increases the classifier's memory
+                                    usage and is not compatible with the memory cap flag.
 ```

 ### -m : Using the --memlimit memory cap option